Why should I join the Honors Program?

 In addition to the students who meet the established criteria, other qualified students may be issued an invitation to join the program based on recommendations from the Admissions Committee and Honors Program Director.
 If you would like to be considered for the program, please contact either Admissions or the Honors Program to alert us to your interest.

 The Honors Program does not award students with scholarships.
-However, Honors students are able to apply to the program to request small amounts of funding to support travel to conferences, community service trips, study abroad, or the purchase of research supplies.
+However, Honors students are able to apply to the program to request of funding to support travel to conferences, community service trips, study abroad, or the purchase of research supplies.
+Students can apply for up to a $1,000 to study abroad.

 We’d love to hear from you!
 You can contact the Honors Program office to speak with Director, Dr. Amy E. Story at 440-368-2242 or by email at firstname.lastname@example.org.